ricecake/plywood/README.md

 =======

-This is early alpha software at this point, the instructions below are bound to change drastically
+This is early alpha software at this point, the instructions below are bound to change drastically, and until we remove this warning please assume that this software is not production ready.

 Overview
 ========